AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md

    For information on how to turn off FLOs in Legacy Workfront Fusion, see the Legacy Workfront Fusion [Getting Started](https://learn.fusion.workfront.com/quickstart-2019/) guide.

-   For information on how to deactivate scenarios in Workfront Fusion, see [Activate or deactivate a scenario](../../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
+   For information on how to deactivate scenarios in Workfront Fusion, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.